The next intake of students for the MTeach and MSW(Q) programs will be March 2016.

 The Master of Teaching is graduate-entry teacher-education degree.
 Candidates undertake four semesters of study, including a 45-day internship.
 The program has been designed for people who have a bachelor's degree and are seeking a teaching qualification.
 Applicants must have an initial degree with a range of undergraduate studies appropriate to their chosen teaching specialisation/s.

 The Master of Teaching has neither a mid-year intake nor a distance mode.
-'Reduced-load' mode may be offered in 2013, whereby a candidate may enrol in fewer units than a full-time student.
+'Reduced-load' mode is likely to be offered again in 2016, whereby a candidate may enrol in fewer units than a full-time student.
 However, reduced-load candidates still need to be available for classes on any or all weekdays, 9am–6pm, and Professional Experiences units must be undertaken full time.

 The Master of Teaching program is available in the following designations: